-It goes without saying that every parent wants their baby to sleep well, both for your baby’s sake and also for your own sanity.
+It goes without saying that every parent wants their baby to sleep well and independently, both for your baby’s sake and also for your own sanity.

 It’s important to know when your baby is tired and ready for sleep, because an overtired baby finds it harder to fall asleep and doesn’t sleep as well as a well rested baby.